Tread Depth Safety

 Tire Inflation Safety and Load Capacity

-An under-inflated tire lacks the ability to support the vehicle and quickly becomes compromised.
+An under-inflated tire cannot support the vehicle and quickly becomes compromised.
 Driving on an under-inflated tire will begin to generate excess heat causing the rubber to break down.
-Eventually the tire will no longer be able to withstand the excess load and fail.
-It is very important that you check your air pressure often to prevent driving on under-inflated tires.
-All vehicles from 2008 to current come equipped with a tire pressure monitor system (TPMS) to help monitor air pressure and alert the driver if the pressure falls 25% or more of the manufacturers recommended inflation.
+Eventually, the tire will no longer be able to withstand the excess load and fail.

 Routine Tire Maintenance

-- Inspect your tires every month.
+Inspect your tires every month.
 Inspecting your tires will help identify any damage or conditions that might impede your safety.
-By evaluating the remaining tread, the tire's age, and overall condition, you can eliminate preventable risks that could potentially lead to an accident.
+By evaluating the remaining tread, your tires’ age, and overall condition, you can eliminate preventable risks that could potentially lead to an accident.